 Eyemouth Harbour: Sept 26th, 27th & 28th

-With many thanks to Ullapool Harbour Trust, Coigach & Assynt Living Landscape, An Talla Solais, Dunbar Harbour Trust and North Light Arts for their support with the #LitterCUBES events.
+With many thanks to Ullapool Harbour Trust, Coigach & Assynt Living Landscape,the Heritage Lottery Fund and Scottish Natural Heritage, and for donations from: individuals, Eyemouth Marine Ltd, rag, Sheihallion, Ullapool Harbour Trust and support in kind from Eyemouth Harbour, Dunbar Harbour Trust plus North Light Arts and An Talla Solais for their support with the #LitterCUBES events.
 Thanks also to volunteers and all those who donated money to make these events possible.
 Please get in touch if you would like to learn more/join the events.